-Westgate Health Co-operative was established in 1980 by committed residents in the South Kingsville/Spottswood area, who were concerned at the lack of bulk-billing medical services in this disadvantaged neighbourhood.
+Westgate Health Co-operative was established in the early 1980's by committed residents in the South Kingsville/Spottswood area, who were concerned at the lack of bulk-billing medical services in this disadvantaged neighbourhood.
 The residents decided to develop their own health service, and were able to attract a general practitioner to start a medical practice.

 Over the last thirty years, the organisation has grown substantially.
 There are over 9,000 members, and the Co-operative operates two centres, South Kingsville and Newport.
 The organisation provides a wide range of health services employing over 30 staff and doctors.